kimbliu/kimbliu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Kim and I'm a PhD candidate at Stanford University interested in computational physics and numerical modeling.
-My current research with the [Mani Group](https://manigroup.stanford.edu) is on drag reduction effects of superhydrophobic surfaces in turbulent fluid flow.
+I'm Kim, and I'm a PhD candidate at Stanford University specializing in computational fluid dynamics.
+My current research with the [Mani Group](https://manigroup.stanford.edu) is on drag reduction effects of superhydrophobic surfaces in turbulent flow.

-PARAGRAPH ABOUT LOOKING FOR JOB
-space space space
-checking how formatting will look
+As I approach the completion of my PhD, I am actively seeking opportunities to apply my expertise in computational physics and numerical modeling.
+I am particularly interested in positions that tackle real-world challenges with practical applications.
+While my background lies in CFD, I'm generally interested in working on all sorts of complex physics problems that push the boundaries of scientific knowledge.
+For more details on my qualifications and experience, feel free to check out my [CV page](https://kimbliu.github.io/cv/).

 I earned my BS in mechanical engineering from Caltech in 2017 and my MS in mechanical engineering from Stanford in 2019.
 In my free time, I enjoy rock climbing, playing piano, and spoiling my cats.